ohtsukalab/autogenu-jupyter/README.md

 Then you can build the NMPC code with the generated `ocp.hpp` file and without `.ipynb` notebook files.
 The examples are found in `examples/cpp` directory.

 ### 4. Python bindings
 Python bindings are installed via `.ipynb` files.
-After settings the `PYTHONPATH` as
+To use the installed Python bindings, set `PYTHONPATH` as
 ```
 export PYTHONPATH=$PYTHONPATH:$DESTINATION/lib/python3.x/site-packages
 ```
-you can use python interfaces as
+Then you can use python interfaces as
 ```
 import cgmres.common # this includes horizon, solver settings, etc.
 import cgmres.your_ocp_name # this includes OCP definition and NMPC solvers